aarijausaf/Walmart-Sales-Project--MySQL-and-Power-BI/README.md

 7. Fetch each product line and add a column to those product line showing "Good", "Bad".
 Good if its greater than average sales
 8. Which branch sold more products than average product sold?
 9. What is the most common product line by gender?
+10. Create a stored procedure to show all transactions with top 10 revenue.
 12. What is the average rating of each product line?

 ### Sales